Sayan9661/LeNet5-Experiments/README.md

 Batch Norm and Dropout are standard techniques used to prevent a model from over-fitting data but it is not always clear as to what technique is preferred and  what their effects in conjunction might be.<br>

 ## Task
-Trained LeNet-5 while varying batch Norm and Dropout to see their effects on test and validation accuracy.
+Trained LeNet-5 while varying Batch Norm and Dropout to see their effects on test and validation accuracy.

 ## Requirements

-It is all in a jupyter notebook <br>
+It is all in a Jupyter notebook <br>
 Need Numpy and Pytorch.